 Understanding how vehicular homicide works, what the State must prove, and how these cases are defended is critical if you or someone you love is under investigation.

 Vehicular homicide is prosecuted as a violent felony and is classified under Florida’s homicide laws.
-For an overview of how Florida distinguishes between homicide offenses, see Florida homicide charges.
+For an overview of how Florida distinguishes between homicide offenses, see Florida Homicide charges.

 What Is Vehicular Homicide in Florida?